Vic Gov QR code Service

 Features and benefits:

-Email with poster links for all registered locations
+Instant QR code generation with email delivery of poster links for all registered locations

-Ability to print in preferred size for different purposes
+Flexible printing options in preferred sizes for different purposes

 Outcomes